bochk44/KBochResume/README.md

   ![Github Settings Screenshot](README_Pictures/Screenshot6.png) <br> <br>
   8. Scroll down the page to find the Github Pages section and change your "Source" to being "master branch".<br> <br>
   ![Github Pages gif](README_gifs/enable_github_pages.gif) <br> <br>
+  9. Find the URL for your Github Page by returning to your settings and the Guthub Pages section.
+Your URL will be listed at the very top of that section (the very same one you went to in step 8).
+Copy the URL to your clipboard.
-  9. Adjust the README file that came pre-built into your repository (assuming you did check the box from step 3 saying you wanted a README included).
-Currently, your Github page will default to opening your README so you can either include a link to your resume in the readme or copy and paste your resume code into the README. <br> <br>
+  10. Edit the README file that came pre-built into your repository (assuming you did check the box from step 3 saying you wanted a README included).
+Currently, your Github page will default to opening your README so you will want to include a link to your resume page in the readme using the URL you just copied and adding a slash and the name of your resume file (something like "/your_filename") to the end and surrounding the whole URL in square brackets (these ones -> [ ]).
+It should look something like [https://username.github.io/repository_name/your_filename]. <br> <br>
+  11. Click the "commit changes" button at the bottom of the page to save your changes. <br> <br>
+  12. Paste your URL into the address bar on your browser and hit enter. <br> <br>
+  13. Confirm that you are now looking at a page with a URL link with the name of your resume file at the end.
+(Note: ocassionally, Github takes several minutes to update their pages with your files so if it doesn't load properly or as you expect it to, wait a few minutes and try again) <br> <br>
+  14. Click the link to your resume and confirm that its appearance roughly matches what you saw in the Atom Markdown preview. <br> <br>